kai-vu/site/theses/LS_seman.md

 ---
-title: Semantic Annotation of Inequality Literature
+title: A tool for Publishing Social Inequality Hypotheses
 ---

 <nav><ul>